Are you having back pain with any of the following?

 We may gently vibrate the needles during treatment, or we may connect the needles to a mild electrical current.
 We will adjust the level of electrical stimulation so that it is comfortable for you.

 Some people enjoy listening to relaxing music during treatment, but if you prefer peace and quiet, let us know.
+Some people may even fall asleep while getting treatment.

 Acupuncture is generally safe, but there are risks, side effects, and sometimes complications as with any medical procedure.
-The risks are rare but include:
+The risks are very rare but include:

 At Kaiser Permanente, we use sterile needles only once and then discard them so the risk of infection is small.
 If you experience minor bleeding from a needle insertion site after a treatment, please let us know.